georchestra/geofence/georchestra.md

-Geofence Module
+GeoFence Module
 ==================

-**GeoFence** handles [GeoServer](http://www.geoserver.org) authorization rules.
-You can find offical documentation and sources of the project on their [github web page](https://github.com/geosolutions-it/geofence).

-In few words, **GeoFence** is an Access Control List that overrides **Geoserver** security rules.
+In geOrchestra, **GeoFence** is an optional module, which handles data security by **overriding** [GeoServer](http://www.geoserver.org)'s own data security ACL.

-It provides new features as:
+Compared to GeoServer's own [data security](http://docs.geoserver.org/stable/en/user/security/layer.html), it provides interesting new features, such as:
-- rules by users, by roles or by groups
-- distinct rules on services (WMS,WFS,...)
+- distinct rules on services (WMS, WFS, WCS, ...),
-- rules on request types (getmap, getcapabilities)
+- rules on request types (GetMap, GetFeature, GetCapabilities, ...),
-- rules on a bounding box
-- controls feature attributes access
+- feature attributes filtering,
-- rules on data CQL filters
+- rules on data CQL filters,
+- static geofencing, ie access is restricted to a group of users in a given area,
+- dynamic geofencing, based on a geometry stored in the user's LDAP record.

+When GeoFence is activated, GeoServer [service security](http://docs.geoserver.org/stable/en/user/security/service.html) is still active.

 geOrchestra Integration
 --------------------------
 ###Build
-**Important** : the geofence build will build the core and the ui of geofence webapp but will also build a customised geoserver that can defer rules management to geofence.
+**Important** : when building geOrchestra with the geofence profile, it will build the core geofence and the ui of geofence webapp, plus a customised version of geoserver, which can defer rules management to the geofence module.

 #### Maven Profile
-You can activate the build of geofence with the maven profile *-Pgeofence* in the root pom.xml.
+You can activate the build of geofence with the maven profile *-Pgeofence*.
 The build of geofence is managed within geoserver profile, you can't build geofence without building geoserver.

 Ex: